 How Much Does Assisted Living Cost Per Month in Kentucky?

-Most assisted living communities in Kentucky charge between $4,700 and $5,300 per month, with a statewide planning midpoint of approximately $5,000 per month.
+Most assisted living communities in Kentucky charge between $4,400 and $6,650 per month, with a statewide median near $5,528 per month.

-Monthly pricing varies depending on care level, amenities, and location.
-Larger metropolitan areas such as Louisville and Lexington frequently trend toward the higher end of the statewide range due to larger healthcare systems and higher staffing demand.
+Monthly pricing varies by city, care level, and community type.
+Louisville and Lexington frequently trend toward the higher end of the statewide range, while smaller regional markets and rural communities offer more moderate pricing.

 Assisted Living Costs by City in Kentucky

 Kentucky’s regional economic differences create measurable pricing variation across the state.
-The figures below reflect planning ranges aligned with the statewide median of approximately $5,000 per month.
+The figures below reflect planning ranges scaled from the CareScout 2025 statewide median of $5,528 per month.

 | City | Low Range | High Range | Estimated Median | Annual Equivalent |